Mentalab-hub/explorepy/docs/usage.rst

-.. note:: Impedance values for each electrode are the sum of impedances values for the ground electrode and corresponding ExG electrode.
+.. note:: Impedance values depend on the impedance of the reference electrode.
+The value shown for each electrode is the average of the ground and ExG electrodes' impedances.

+            If all channel impedances are high, try cleaning the skin under the reference electrode more thoroughly using, e.g., alcohol, abrasive gel, or EEG.

-.. note:: Impedance accuracy is affected by environmental conditions such as noise and temperature.
+.. note:: Impedance values are subject to environmental conditions like noise and temperature.
+Aim for regular room temperatures (~15-25 degree celsius).

 Example:
 ::